Areas and suburbs in Bangkok

 Nonthaburi, Suan Luang, Samut Prakan

 The heavy urban sprawl of Bangkok unfurls from the central downtown areas into many exclusive private housing estates.
-The BTS extending towards the east and south of the city has presented an opportunity for expats to escape the suck of the city centre, set up base in the fresh air of suburbs, and still commute using public transport.
+The BTS extending towards the east and south of the city has presented an opportunity for expats to escape the city centre, set up base in the fresh air of suburbs, and still commute using public transport.

 There are, however, some areas which offer free-standing houses that are closer to the city.
 Demand for real estate in these areas is high, though, meaning that properties are more expensive and are a bit closer together than houses in areas further from the city centre.
 These places are often closer to public transport as well as amenities such as shopping centres, schools, hospitals, parks and tourist attractions.